 Top-rated researchers from the far corners of the world come to the Mucosal Immunology and Biology Research Center (MIBRC).
-Founded by Dr. Allan Walker in the early 1990s, the facility formerly known as the Mucosal Immunology Lab houses six principal investigators and two collaborators.
+Founded by Dr. Allan Walker in the early 1990s, the facility formerly known as the Mucosal Immunology Lab houses seven principal investigators and two collaborators.

 Dr. Alessio Fasano took over the leadership of the MIBRC in 2013 when he brought his team of international researchers from Maryland to Massachusetts.
 With post-doctoral researchers, lab managers, research assistants and support staff, the MIBRC group now comprises approximately 40 people.

 Research in my lab is directed at understanding how immune responses to bacterial infection are influenced by host and environmental factors.
 Over the last 5 to 6 years, we have been characterizing the interactions between iron homeostasis and the response to infection.

 We have made significant contributions to this area, particularly with respect to the effects of the mammalian iron transporter ferroportin on microbial growth and host innate immunity.

 Recently, we have also started to analyze the effects of inflammation on iron metabolism.
 Our observations have provided mechanistic insights into the immunological consequences of disordered iron homeostasis and, conversely, into the effects of inflammatory diseases on iron handling.

 The main focus of my laboratory centers on the bacterial pathogen Shigella flexneri, which causes a significant global health burden each year by causing millions of infections, predominantly in children under the age of five years in developing countries.
 Despite more than 50 years of effort, there is still no effective vaccine against this pathogen.
 While many aspects of the Shigella infection cycle have been investigated, a crucial gap in knowledge remains in the important steps in pathogenesis during early infection.